What42Pizza/What42s-Shader-Base/readme.md

-# Minecraft Shaders Base b1.6.5
+# Waht42's Shaders Base

-### This is a base shaderpack that can be used to easily create shaders.
+### This is a base shaderpack that can be used to easily create your own shaders.

 ## Warning: There are probably many features / fixes that I'm still working on